ayozehd/grav-plugin-sharer/README.md

 ## Usage

-Include this line in your template.html.twig file:
+Include this line in any template file similar to `item.html.twig`:
 ```
 {% include 'partials/sharer.html.twig' %}
 ```

-Otherwise you can use a function which returns same results:
+Or you can use a Twig function:
 ```
 {{ sharer() }}
 ```